MacDonald-Harrington Building (McGill University)

-Join McGill University for a free screening of Night Watches Us (Stefan Verna, 2024, 42min) on February 10th (time to be announced).
+Join McGill University for a free screening of Night Watches Us (Stefan Verna, 2024, 42min) on February 10th at 6pm at the MacDonald-Harrington Building.

 This film addresses themes of mental health and police brutality.
 Viewer discretion is advised.